sjatin050/FullStack_Project_SpringReact/README.md

 # Getting Started with Full Stack Application

-This project repository only contains the react code , the backend code is here was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project repository only contains the react code , the backend code is here [Backend]([https://github.com/facebook/create-react-app](https://github.com/sjatin050/FullStack_SpringReact_Backend/tree/main)).

 ## About the Project